mbellehumeur/SlicerCast/README.md

  - Request data from applications such as worklist context, report content, DICOM instance, DICOM metadata, JPEG/PNG screenshots, scene views, etc.

  - Support for binary files transfer; therefore payloads other than FHIR/JSON, such as DICOM, PNG, NIFTi,ect.

-For DICOM files, the metadata provided in the transfer message allows the resource server to filter out DICOM instances that do not match their requirement.
+ - Support for resource servers.

  - Group topics for multi-user workflows, such as tumor boards or interventional procedures.